Code-Institute-Submissions/OdoJoe-D15-Movie-Lovers-Store/README.md

 ## Business Goals and strategy:
 The business goal is to first and foremost sell our product, for profit to our target demographic.
 A secondary goal is to add memebers to the D15 Movie Lovers Club and to grow the business customer base in Ireland using the Club and Newsletter.
 The marketing strategy for the site will be Search Engine Optimisation, email marketing through the Newsletter and social media marketing with the implementation of a Facebook page.
 I intend to grow the Facebook page and regularly post updates on new releases, low stock items, general movie 'banter' etc.

 The beauty of using basic SEO, the Facebook page and the Newsletter for marketing is its free.
-I dont intend to spend on advertising until I know I have used this strategy as far as it will take the platform.
+I don't intend to spend on advertising until I know I have used this strategy as far as it will take the platform.

 ## Email Marketing
 I set up a custom Newsletter service.
-Once the User registers with t he site they can then sign up for the Newsletter.
+Once the User registers with the site they can then sign up for the Newsletter.

 ## Facebook page:
 ![facebook shot 1](media/fb_shot_1.png)